-Basis Calculation for 28% on net profits capital gain calculation:
+Basis Calculation for 35% tax on net profits gains calculation:

-Income/Selling Price – Cost – Deductions = Capital Gain
+Income/Selling Price – Purchase Price – Deductions = Net Taxable Gain

 * Raw land is taxed differently than improved properties;

-* The tax exemption is only on the buildings and the land covered by the buildings;
+* The tax exemption is only on the buildings and the land covered by the buildings (- see the details above);

 * Corporations are treated differently than private owners;

 * Properties valued under roughly $500,000 USD are treated differently than properties over $550,000 USD (actually using a $1,500,000 peso “UDI”) – sort of a luxury tax;